alexs2112/TerminalHero/design/Act I/Sidequests/Grave Concerns.md

 > Runic Chains: Deal damage and stun a character, reduce their AP by 2
 > This enemy gains additional action points every turn
 ### The Vaelthorne Crypt
 The crypt itself is a very short dungeon.
 There are only three rooms beyond the entrance hall, each room having a full encounter of moderately tough enemies.
 One direction takes you directly to the boss fight, the Unhallowed Guardian, while the other direction takes you to a treasure chest in a ritual room.
-This chest contains both Loot and the [[Obsidian Lantern]] required, while the boss drops some strong equipment for the party.
+This chest contains strong loot for the party, while the boss drops the [[Obsidian Lantern]].
 The party is expected to be at level 3 for this dungeon.

 When the Unhallowed Guardian is defeated, Gorren feels another dark wave of necromantic energy emanate from its corpse before it dissolves into a pile of Salt.

 Encounters:
 - Main Hall: 2 Bone Servitor, 1 Patchwork Dead
 - Ritual Room: 2 Gravebound Watcher
-- Boss Room: 1 Unhallowed Guardian, 1 Bone Servitor
+- Boss Room: 1 Unhallowed Guardian, 1 Gravebound Watcher

 > [!Note]
 > The player should not be allowed to simply leave and re-enter the crypt without consequences.